 Name

 Address

 Telephone

 Email

 Affiliation

-Are you currently a member of any Town Board o r Advisory Committee?
+Are you currently a member of any Town Board or Advisory Committee?
 If yes, which one(s)?

-Please list prior or current community involvement
+Please list prior or current community involvemen t or experience within the Town of Erin including

-but not limited to participation in the Servicing ar d Settlement Master Plan (SSMP).
+but not limited to participation in the Servicing and Settlement Master Plan (SSMP).

 Please list the skills or qualifications you would bring to this committee.

-ing to this committee.
+1